chihongtao91/loan_prediction/README.md

 * data_preprocessing_modelling.ipython

-The second notebook entails the Data Pre-processing and Modelling, for which we tried various shallow classificiation models, as well as Deep Learning approach, with varying results.
+The second notebook entails the Data Pre-processing and Modelling, for which we tried various shallow classificiation models, as well as Deep Learning approach.
+We also include the evaluation of the various models.

 To run the notebooks, make sure you have the datasets (_loan.csv_) downloaded from the kaggle link stored in __./data__ directory, and you have jupyter notebook installed.
 Also below python packages need to be installed in your python environment:
 * tensorflow